 Pairing the prevalence of the agricultural industry with Kansas' pro-business climate and Midwest values makes Kansas a prime location for entrepreneurs to create or expand their businesses.
-Potential exists to create an environment for growth in technology and a pro-entrepreneurial culture that can establish Kansas as the Silicon Valley of agricultural technology.
+With expanded reliable connectivity, potential exists to create an environment for growth in technology and a pro-entrepreneurial culture that can establish Kansas as the Silicon Valley of agricultural technology.